 Change the settings so "Only the list below" is selected.
 Click on the "Add" button and add "127.0.0.1" to the list under "Single Computer"

-7) Click 'OK' to save these settings and then open "Relay" options from the same tab.
+7) Click 'OK' to save these settings and then open the "Relay" option from the same tab.

 Make sure "Only the list below" is selected and then add "127.0.0.1" the same way you did in the previous step.